March 1, 2023

 Keelung Train and Bus station

-The new terminals of the Taiwan Railway Administration are slowly filling.
-There is still a lot of work going on in tearing down the old station walls and expanding the basic Kuo-Kuang bus station.
-In the future, most buses in the city should be located between both train terminals.
+There is still work going on in the new transit bus station complex behind the basic Kuo-Kuang bus station with its wave roof.
+In the future, most buses in the city and intercity buses should be located between both train terminals.

 This is a map displayed in both stations.
 Things have changed, and will keep doing so: